davidjameshowell/epicgames-freegames-heroku/README.md

 7. Wait for an email to arrive - **THIS EMAIL WILL MOST LIKELY LAND IN YOUR SPAM BOX**.
 8. Click the click in the email and then Yes on the webpage that is presented.
 9. Captcha emails will now be delivered to your email, again **PLEASE CHECK IN YOUR SPAM FOLDER WHEN OUTPUT SPECIFIES CAPTCHA IS NEEDED**.

-### Update

-Updating is simple and can be done one of two ways:
-* Running the workflow manually via Github Actions
-* Making a commit to the main branch, forcing a Github Actions workflow to initiate an update workflow

-Either one of these will force the Github Actions workflow to run and update the app.
-If you need to modify to enable/disable settings, you should re-run it as well.

-# Notes to consider

-Currently this was tested with both 2FA disabled and enabled, but it appears as long as you have the cookies refreshed periodically, it does not prompt for 2FA.
-It may be the current games offered do not currently require 2FA.

-The other concern is around the captcha support.
-The application is setup for captcha email support, but requires additional configuration with Mailgun to add your email address as an approved sender (due to sandboxed mode).